ProjectAlita/projectalita.github.io/docs/user-guide/agents.md

 The following internal Tools are available:

-#### Datasource tool
+#### Datasource toolkit

-The **Datasource** tool empowers your Agent by providing access to pre-configured datasources within your ELITEA project.
-This tool facilitates the integration of structured data into the Agent's operations, enhancing its ability to process and analyze information efficiently.
+The **Datasource** toolkit empowers your Agent by providing access to pre-configured datasources within your ELITEA project.
+This toolkit facilitates the integration of structured data into the Agent's operations, enhancing its ability to process and analyze information efficiently.

-**To configure Datasource tool**:
+**To configure Datasource toolkit**:

 1. Click the **+ icon** under **Tools** section.
 2. Select the **Datasource** tool from the dropdown list.
 3. The **New datasource tool** configuration section is opened.
-      * **Name**: Provide informative name for the datasource (tool).
+      * **Name**: Provide informative name for the datasource (toolkit).
-      * **Description**: Provide informative description for the datasource (tool).
+      * **Description**: Provide informative description for the datasource (toolkit).
-      * **Datasource**: Select the datasource from the dropdown list that you want to use as a tool for the agent. **Note**: If you select the datasource for the first time, the name and description of the selected datasource will be pulled and displayed as the name/description for the tool.
+      * **Datasource**: Select the datasource from the dropdown list that you want to use as a toolkit for the agent. **Note**: If you select the datasource for the first time, the name and description of the selected datasource will be pulled and displayed as the name/description for the toolkit.
 Later you can modify them if needed.
       * **Action**: Select the required action type that will be used by agent (either **Search** or **Chat**).
 This will allow Agent to use information from selected datasource either by searching it or by chating with it.
 4. Click the **arrow** icon next to the **New datasource tool** to complete the setup and move back to the main menu of Agent configuration.

 ![Agent-Datasource_Tool](<../img/Agent-Datasource_Tool.png>)

-#### Prompt tool
+#### Prompt toolkit

-The **Prompt** tool allows your Agent to utilize pre-configured prompts from your ELITEA project.
+The **Prompt** toolkit allows your Agent to utilize pre-configured prompts from your ELITEA project.
 This integration enables the Agent to leverage existing prompt configurations to streamline interactions and responses, ensuring consistency and accuracy in its engagements.

-**To configure Prompt tool**:
+**To configure Prompt toolkit**:

 1. Click the **+ icon** under **Tools** section.
 2. Select the **Prompt** tool from the dropdown list.
 3. The **New Prompt tool** configuration section is opened.
-      * **Name**: Provide informative name for the prompt (tool).
+      * **Name**: Provide informative name for the prompt (toolkit).
-      * **Description**: Provide informative description for the prompt (tool).
+      * **Description**: Provide informative description for the prompt (toolkit).
-      * **Datasource**: Select the prompt from the dropdown list that you want to use as a tool for the agent. **Note**: If you select the prompt for the first time, the name and description of the selected prompt will be pulled and displayed as the name/description for the tool.
+      * **Datasource**: Select the prompt from the dropdown list that you want to use as a toolkit for the agent. **Note**: If you select the prompt for the first time, the name and description of the selected prompt will be pulled and displayed as the name/description for the toolkit.
 Later you can modify them if needed.
       * **Version**: select the available version of the selected prompt from the dropdown list.
 4. Click the **arrow** icon next to the **New Prompt tool** to complete the setup and move back to the main menu of Agent configuration.